 The elegant cottages in the charming 18th century stable yard are not only available for self catering (see self-catering site), but also for B&B - breakfast can be delivered to your door on request.

 Each bedroom in both the main house and cottages is elegantly decorated in a different style, and most have both bath and shower ensuite - plus additional comforts including waffle cotton robes, slippers and Molton Brown toiletries.
 And, near the cottages, there’s also a Garden Party Room, fitness studio and two treatment rooms.

-Tankardstown is firmly established as one of Ireland’s most desirable country house destinations - a wonderful place for a short break, the house also lends itself particularly well to small weddings (up to 60 guests can be catered for to dine in the house and a marquee can be arranged for larger numbers), and is ideal for a family reunion or special birthday party.
+Tankardstown is firmly established as one of Ireland’s most desirable country house destinations - a wonderful place for a short break, the house and Orangery also lends itself particularly well to weddings (holding up to 250 guests), and is ideal for a family reunion or special party.

 It’s very conveniently located (only a short drive from Dublin airport and handy from the North too) and the area will repay time given to exploration – Newgrange World Heritage Site is nearby and there are lots of less obvious places to visit and things to do.

 In addition to the main house and courtyard, buildings around a garden area at the rear have been opened up, to provide not one but two restaurants - and, most recently, a pretty Tea Garden Room.
-It must originally have been the service yard, and they call it their ‘garden village’ - a fitting setting for good food, especially since the arrival of Robbie Krawczyk as head chef in spring 2014.
+It must originally have been the service yard, and they call it their ‘garden village’ - a fitting setting for good food.

 The Cellar is a smart casual restaurant and bar in a series of characterful former outbuildings, with outdoor seating for fine weather; delicious, stylishly simple food is served here.